 For this one I used…

-- Dixie Belle Paint in Drop Cloth, Driftwood, Vintage Duck Egg, Stormy Seas, In the Navy, Midnight Sky
+Paint Drop Cloth, Driftwood, Vintage Duck Egg, Stormy Seas, In the Navy, Midnight Sky

-After a thorough cleaning with White Lighting and scuff sanding with Rad Pads, I started with a base of Slick Stick, a gripping primer, to help my paint adhere over this enamel finish.
+After a thorough cleaning with and scuff sanding with Rad Pads, I started with a base of a gripping primer, to help my paint adhere over this enamel finish.
 I lightly tinted my Slick Stick with a bit of Caviar paint to get it closer to my color scheme.